Visiting Scholars Program

 Visiting Scholars are selected on the basis of experience, prior professional achievements, and the quality of research proposals.
 All scholars must be proficient in the English language.
 Also, Visiting Scholars must have a Stanford Law School faculty sponsor, who will be in residence at the time of the Scholar's visit, and who is interested in the Scholar's proposed research plan.

-Visiting Scholars enjoy access to the Stanford libraries, a carrel in the Stanford Law Library, a computer account, access to and unlimited printing from Lexis and Westlaw, and the opportunity to audit up to two courses on a non-credit basis with the consent of the instructor.
+Visiting Scholars enjoy access to the Stanford libraries, a computer account, access to Lexis and Westlaw, and the opportunity to audit up to two courses on a non-credit basis with the consent of the instructor.
 Visiting Scholars also are welcome to attend a variety of workshops, colloquia and other academic presentations at the Law School.
 Visiting Scholars are eligible to use the University's recreational and athletic facilities, with the exception of the Stanford Golf Course.

 Tuition and Fees